 Ruby 1.8.7, 1.9.3, 2.0.0, and 2.1.2

 Windows Server 2008 R2 running IIS 7.5 and Windows Server 2012 running IIS 8 or IIS 8.5

-To learn how to customize your environment using configuration files, see Customizing and Configuring Elastic Beanstalk Environments.
+To learn how to customize your environment using configuration files, see Elastic Beanstalk Environment Configuration.

 Currently, Elastic Beanstalk does not support configuration files for the following legacy container types:

 Tomcat 6 and 7